 This award, now in its sixth year, emphasizes cross-sector partnerships between the philanthropic and public sectors.
-The goal is to recognize the partnership process and its impact as a community strategy to increase the quality of life for low- and moderate-income residents across all American geographies — urban, suburban, and rural.
-Learn more about this year's award and apply today!
-Applicaitons are due March 9, 2018.
+The goal is to recognize the partnership process and its impact as a community strategy to increase the quality of life for low- and moderate-income residents across all American geographies—urban, suburban, and rural.

-The Secretary's Award winners will have their awards be presented by Sec.
-Ben Carson at HUD's headquarters in Washington, DC, in June.
-If you have any questions please contact Peter Gordon at firstname.lastname@example.org.
+The Secretary's Award winners received their awards from by Sec.
+Ben Carson at HUD's headquarters in Washington, DC, on July 16.

 Nominations and Eligibility